Stu-Duguid/uic/modules/dataListener/readme.md

 The module will look for new entries in the array when Tealeaf processes events like a click, change, unload, or visibility change.

 If a property name includes an '.' or a '-' it will be replaced with an underscore.
 If a property is a digit or begins with a digit it will be prefixed with an underscore.
-This is a workaround for the issue in Tealeaf where JavaScript bracket notation (object['property']) cannot be used in a step attribute definitions.
+This is a workaround for the issue in Tealeaf where JavaScript bracket notation (object['property']) cannot be used in step attribute definitions.

 ## Configuration